“Great theatre is about challenging how we think and encouraging us to fantasise about a world we aspire to.”

 Based in the stunning Parabola Arts Centre, the Drama Department not only benefits from a beautiful 325-seat theatre but also a large number of rehearsal rooms.
-These are used for academic lessons and for LAMDA Speech and Drama classes.
+These are used for academic lessons and for LAMDA and Trinity Speech and Drama classes.
 In the main College building we also have a black box studio theatre, which is fully equipped with lighting and sound.

 The confidence to speak in front of a large audience and the teamwork involved in creating a production are applicable to a wide range of professions, whilst the literary and critical skills required in performance studies are useful preparation for careers requiring research and analysis.